-Therefore, the fire safety at the airports needs to be at a high level.
 This manual contains fire safety procedures, which are based on existing regulations, and other codes already promulgated in Singapore.
-These procedures spell out the fire safety measures to be observed by airport operators and tenants so that a high standard of fire safety can be maintained at key buildings of Singapore Changi and Seletar Airports.
+These procedures spell out the fire safety measures to be observed by airport operators and tenants so that standards of fire safety can be maintained at key buildings of Singapore Changi and Seletar Airports.